shawntabrizi/rust-and-polkadot-workshop/rust/9/README.md

 	}
 	```

-4. We can run this specific test using `cargo test init_balances`, where hopefully you should see that it passes.
+4. We can run our tests using `cargo test`, where hopefully you should see that it passes.

 I hope at this point you can start to see the beginnings of your simple blockchain state machine.

 <!-- slide:break -->